walteracp/walteracp/README.md

 - 👋 Hi, I’m Walter, a PhD Candidate at Kansas State University.
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning about Forecasting and Data Analystics
+- 🌱 I’m currently learning about Forecasting and Data Analytics
 - 💞️ I’m looking to collaborate on research and industry projects
-- 📫 How to reach me ...
+- 📫 How to reach me at walterac@ksu.edu

 <!---